-My name is Sarah O'Flaherty, and I'm the founder of Mindfulness Meditation & More.
+My name is Sarah O'Flaherty, and I'm the founder of Cultivating Possibilities.
 Welcome!
-On this site you'll find advice, support and great tools that are designed to help you find balance, peace and contentment.
+On this site you'll find advice, support, and great tools designed to help you build a successful and satisfying life.

 General contact: For more information email me at email@example.com or call me on +61 474 819 235.
 I can work with you wherever you are in the world by Skype.
 And locally, I'm based on the Sunshine Coast in Queensland, Australia.

 Coaching contact: Coaches, counsellors, and others interested in re-using material, please be aware that use of material from this site requires copyright approval.
 Contact me at firstname.lastname@example.org for samples, approvals, and coaching material packages.

 Let me start by asking you one simple question.
 How much time do you spend on Facebook each day?

 To be honest, the actual amount of time doesn't really matter to me.
 I just wanted you to think about how much time you're spending on Facebook and whether you believe it's an appropriate amount of time and a good use of your time.